-The flowers hold great attraction for birds due to their abundance of nectar.
-The tree fuchsia name is explained by the brick-red curved-tube flowers growing on the old stems.
-Flowers, fruit and shiny foliage all contribute to adorn spots in outdoor living space.
+The flowers hold great attraction for birds due to abundant nectar, the tree fuchsia name referring to the flowers.
+Flowers, fruit and shiny foliage all contribute to adorn forests and outdoor living space for people.

-In Zulu traditional medicine the plant was associated with the treatment of several maladies, mainly to do with ear ache and skin complaints, but warding off evil and appeasing ancestral spirits also featured.
+In Zulu traditional medicine the plant was associated with the treatment of several maladies, mainly to do with ear ache and skin complaints.
+Warding off evil and appeasing ancestral spirits also featured.

 The old Cape Colony had timber shortage from the start.
 Controlled cutting of the better timber trees prevented the colonist farmers from denuding the countryside.
-They had to be allowed some access to materials by the authorities, for they largely had to manufacture furniture and utensils for themselves.
-Free harvesting of Halleria lucida wood (and some other species) was permitted.
+They were allowed some access to wood by the authorities, for they largely had to manufacture furniture and wooden utensils for themselves.
+Free harvesting of H. lucida wood (and some other species) was permitted.